raspberrypilearning/your-codeclub-story-leader/en/step_2.md

 ## Support Creator Writing
 Great AI outputs depend on strong source inputs.
 Your job is to help your coders express themselves naturally and clearly.

-**What you need:**
+You can pre-select a few of the writing prompts on this page, or just let your creators choose the ones that inspire them the most.

+**Each document should have:**
 * Creators’ first names
 * An ‘About me’ section (no identifying information)
 * 2 or 3 personal writing answers using prompts below

 **What works best for prompted writing:**
-* Short personal reflections
+* Short personal reflections or anecdotes
 * Informal tone (like they’re talking, not writing an essay - tips on text-to-speech tools below)
 * Specific anecdotes or club moments
 * Fun, expressive, weird - whatever reflects your club and creators best

-### Included writing prompts:
+### Writing prompts:

+--- task ---

+Choose a few of these prompts for your creators to use:

-* What’s the coolest thing you’ve ever made in our Code Club?
+- What’s the coolest thing you’ve ever made in our Code Club?
-* What makes our Code Club different from any other?
+- What makes our Code Club different from any other?
-* If our Code Club had a motto or catchphrase, what would it be and why?
+- If our Code Club had a motto or catchphrase, what would it be and why?
-* Who are the characters in our club story? (people, inside jokes, traditions, mascots)
+- Who are the characters in our club story? (people, inside jokes, traditions, mascots)
-* What’s one day in Code Club that stands out?
+- What’s one day in Code Club that stands out?
 Why?
-* If you were introducing our Code Club to someone on a podcast, what story would you tell?
+- If you were introducing our Code Club to someone on a podcast, what story would you tell?
-* How do you feel when you walk into our Code Club space?
+- How do you feel when you walk into our Code Club space?

+--- /task ---

 ### Speech-to-text support